 These wheels are rated 92A to 95A.
 They are versatile and usually the best choice for beginners.
 However, one downside of these wheels is that they might be good at both but are best at none, and they are neither better than soft nor better than hard wheels.

-Soft vs Hard Skateboard Wheels–Which Should You Purchase?
+Soft vs Hard Skateboard Wheels – Which Should You Choose?

 Your choice of skateboard wheels is subjective; every folk for his own.
 Although these wheel types have their advantages and demerits, your choice depends on your skating style.
 Thus, if you’re still unsure about what kind of skateboard wheels to purchase, the table below will help you make the best purchase choice.